The history of Caldas Novas dates back to pre-colonial times, when the region was inhabited by Caiapó indigenous people.

 Since then, Caldas Novas has continued to grow and develop as a popular tourist destination, attracting visitors from all over the world looking to enjoy the hot springs and other attractions of the city.

-See more about the location of Caldas Novas
+See more information about Caldas Novas